Khavs01/Dualsense-Remap-Runiverse/PROJECT_STRUCTURE.md

 - Controller input handling using Pygame
 - Keyboard and mouse simulation using PyAutoGUI
-- GUI interface using Tkinter
+- Simple GUI interface using Tkinter
 - Mouse acceleration and smoothing algorithms
+- Visual feedback system with button overlays
+- Controller reconnection handling

+### Backup File (`dualsense_mapper_backup_working.py`)

+A backup of the last known working version of the application, maintained for safety.

 ### Build Script (`build.bat`)